Hecter94/EndlessSky-PluginArchive/Working/RW Ships/README.md

 PACKET LINER -
 Passenger/cargo hybrid ship.
 Stat-wise it's quite literally half a Star Queen with a Freighter bolted on.
 It can also be described as a bigger Blackbird, and like the Blackbird it makes for a decent warship.

+THUNDERER -
+A high-speed ship good for a lot of things since it's basically a medium warship with the weapon and engine capacities swapped.
+The original design intent was to be a relatively large ship that can achieve the speed to mine fast-moving asteroid fields, but it also makes for a great pirating or smuggling ship.

+Some of these ships also have variants in the style of the vanilla Navy Auxiliary, with different models and base stats.